CodePatterns

 • An increase or decrease in indentation, which matches exactly that and is relative to the current context.

-• A regular expression (in JavaScript literal syntax) followed by an optional capture label, e.g. /\w+/@functionName.
+• A regular expression (in JavaScript literal syntax) followed by an optional capture label with no whitespace in between, e.g. /\w+/@functionName.

-• A Tree-sitter query which matches the text of the corresponding nodes, followed by an optional capture label, e.g. (function_declaration) @fn.
+• A Tree-sitter query which matches the text of the matching nodes, followed by an optional capture label, e.g. (function_declaration) @fn.

 Examples

-1. Combining literals, regular expressions, and line quantifiers to match a JavaScript function:
+1. Combining literals, regular expressions, and line quantifiers to match a JavaScript function (just for illustration):

 * @body